 DroneThermal v4 Micro UAV Thermal Camera

-*We are not stocking FLIR Lepton cores since mid of 2017.
+*We are not stocking FLIR Lepton cores regularly.
+This option may out of stocks.

 Please search on the OEM market or contact your local FLIR Distributor for the Lepton thermal cores.

-DroneThermal is the first micro size & low-cost analogue thermal camera for small UAVs and the surveillance.
+DroneThermal is the first micro size & low-cost analogue thermal camera for small UAVs and surveillance.

 DroneThermal v4 is only 2.3grams without the Lepton Core and the dimensions are 20x20x10mm

 It is based on FLIR's revolutionary low cost 160x120 / 80x60 pixel Lepton thermal cores.